payolapayments/payola/README.md

 You can pass a coupon code to Payola by adding a `data-stripe="coupon"` input to your form.
 The coupon code will be passed directly to Stripe and attached to the subscription.

+## Upgrade to Pro

+I also sell **Payola Pro**, a collection of add-ons to Payola that enables things like drop-in Mailchimp and Mixpanel integration, as well as Stripe Connect support.
+It also comes with priority support and a lawyer-friendly commercial license.
+You can see all of the details on the [Payola Pro homepage](https://www.payola.io/pro).

 ## TODO

 * Multiple subscriptions per customer